 is the belief that every religion is true.
 Each provides a genuine encounter with the Ultimate.
 One may be better than the others, but all are adequate.
 Pluralism does not necessarily say that all will be saved, only that all religions are capable of leading to God.

 Irish playwright George Bernard Shaw once said, "There is only one religion, though there are a hundred versions of it."
 In our pluralistic society an increasing number of people find Shaw's interpretation of religion appealing.
 The Achilles' heel of the claim that all paths lead to the same destination is the problem of internal consistency.
 Each religious tradition makes truth-claims which contradict the truth-claims of other religious traditions.
-Several articles on THIS page
+See Religious Pluralism

 states that sooner or later all people will be saved, that all humankind will certainly eventually inherit eternal life.